kokoko3k/koko-aio-slang/docs.md

     Slotmask type (don't use with darklines!)
         You may want to draw slotmasks alongside the scanlines to sync their heights and avoid graphical glitches.
-        It is recommended to disable darklines.
+        If you enable this feature, it is highly recommended to disable darklines.
         Darklines will still used when dealing with interlaced or flickering screens.
         Type 0 allows you to configure strength and stagger Type 1 produces tinner slotmasks, but with fixed stagger Type 3 os fixed and produces heavier and thinner slotmasks without scanlies at all.
     Slotmask strength
-        The strenght of the slotmask, available only on type 1 and 2 .
+        The strenght of the slotmask (available on type 1 and 2 only) .
 Offset
-        This is the slotmask offset/stagger, available only on type 1 Keep it around 79 or all the way to 1
+        This is the slotmask offset/stagger, (available on type 1 only) Keep it around 79 or all the way to 1

 **Bloom:**